johan-perso/obsidianinbox-api/README.md

 # To view logs: docker-compose logs -f
 ```

-## Configure the Obsidian extension
+## Configure the Obsidian plugin

-These instructions can be found in the [GitHub repository of the extension](https://github.com/johan-perso/obsidianinbox-extension).
+These instructions can be found in the [GitHub repository of the plugin](https://github.com/johan-perso/obsidianinbox-plugin).

 ## Using the API